PsySH manual

 PsySH has tab completion for variable names, functions, classes, methods, properties, and even files!

-.
+Just start typing, then hit [tab].
 But you probably already guessed that.

 (Tab completion requires Readline- or Libedit-enabled PHP.
 But you really should have that anyway)